bric3/bric3.github.io/_posts/2019-09-13-watchservice-and-bind-mount.md

 ### Running this code in a container

-So we are running in a container (and on Linux), so the following should just work.
-Write once run everywhere!
+Then we are running in a container (and on Linux), expecting the following should just work. _Write once run everywhere!_

 ```
 ############ terminal A ##############|############ terminal B ###########